sufianrhazi/gooey/README.md

 }
 ```

-Produce a read-only View from a collection that holds flatMapped items .As items are added to, removed from,
+Produce a read-only View from a collection that holds transformed sequences of items.
+As items are added to, removed
-resorted, and reassigned within the target collection, the derived View will hold items that pass the provided filter
+from, resorted, and reassigned within the target collection, the derived View will hold the set of items returned from
-`fn`.
+the mapping `flatMapFn`, in order.
+The optional `debugName` is only used for diagnostic purposes.

-Fun fact: `.filterView` and `.mapView` internally do nothing but call `.flatMapView`, which is more generalized.
+Fun fact: `.filterView` and `.mapView` internally do nothing but call `.flatMapView`, which is generalized.

 ### Rendering HTML with JSX